-Does Your MVP Provide Enough Value?
+Does Your Minimum Viable Product Provide Enough Value?

 Compelling products aren’t necessarily limited to features – it can be your pricing, packaging, or anything that solves a top customer problem.
 For example, with GoToMeeting, our initial product lacked many features that were available in competitive products such as video.
 However, our “all you can meet” pricing was a unique differentiator that solved multiple frustrations customers had with the current solutions.